-As a B2B business, you have probably been contacted more than once by an information provider promising lists for greater insight and sales efficiency.
+As a distribution, manufacturing, or construction business, you have probably been contacted more than once by an information provider promising lists for greater insight and sales efficiency.
 Some of the more popular providers include Hoovers and InfoUSA, both of which offer enormous databases.
 There are also industry-specific companies, such as CoreLogic, that sources data solely about building permits.
 Then there are publishers like Randall-Reilly that survey and collect data about specific audiences from the industry’s publications.

 B2B prospecting data typically consists of companies or contacts that are good prospects for a business.
 The lists are chosen based on demographics, firmographics, or some sort of business behavior.
 This data is typically implemented to increase sales, whether by having sales personnel talk to these better qualified prospects or through target-marketing prospects more likely to respond.